Have you ever noticed how some people just seem to have so much drama in their lives?

 Some people just seem to crave drama, create drama and look for drama.

 The word that is used to describe such a person is a “drama queen” – this is generally slang for someone who makes a fuss about nothing, in a histrionic manner.

 Now as far as I know this applies to both men and women.
-Researching for this article I also came across the phrase “drama king” but that is in much less common usage.
+While researching for this article I also came across the phrase “drama king” but that phrase is in less common usage.

 What does it mean when someone is being a drama queen?